Welcome to the ClearHealth Quality Institute (CHQI) Mental Health Substance Use Disorder (MH/SUD) Parity Accreditation Program

 Although it is not currently possible to state that achieving CHQI MH/SUD Parity Accreditation will promote better treatment outcomes, studies suggest that MHPAEA has resulted in improved benefits for and access to mental health and substance use disorder treatment.
 Additionally, population health experts believe that clinical and financial outcomes may improve when patients are treated holistically for all their key co-morbidities, including mental health and substance use disorder conditions.
 To the extent that the CHQI MH/SUD Parity Accreditation Program facilitates more robust MHPAEA testing by health insurers and health plans, it may improve access to quality mental health and substance use disorder treatment.

-How can I learn more about CHQI and the MH/SUD Parity Accreditation Program, or become involved with one of the CHQI committees?
+How can I learn more about CHQI and the MH/SUD Parity Accreditation Program?

-CHQI offers a number of accreditation programs and educational workshops and webinars, and welcomes public involvement with our committees.
-If you would like to learn more about CHQI or the CHQI committee nomination process, please send an email to email@example.com
+CHQI offers a number of accreditation programs and educational workshops and webinars.
+If you would like to learn more about CHQI, please send an email to firstname.lastname@example.org

 or call (410) 756-1300.